Schobs/MediMarker/documentation/readme/advanced_yaml_config.md

     }

-Then, extend [dataset_base.py](./datasets/dataset_base.py) and define a list called additional_sample_attribute_keys with the keys you want to save in the output csv files.
-Pass these through to super.\__init__ function.See [dataset_aspire.py](./datasets/dataset_aspire.py)  of an example of how to do this.
+Then, extend [dataset_base.py](../../datasets/dataset_base.py) and define a list called additional_sample_attribute_keys with the keys you want to save in the output csv files.
+Pass these through to super.\__init__ function.See [dataset_aspire.py](../../datasets/dataset_aspire.py)  of an example of how to do this.
 In that example we wanted to save the suid of the CMRI along with the patient ID in the output csv file so the doctor's could match the patient and scan to their database.

-Make sure you set the DATASET.DATASET_CLASS to the name of your new dataset class in the yaml file and add the key to [dataset_index.py](./datasets/dataset_index.py).
+Make sure you set the DATASET.DATASET_CLASS to the name of your new dataset class in the yaml file and add the key to [dataset_index.py](../../datasets/dataset_index.py).

 ![dataset path](../images/datasets_path.png)

 ## Changing the .yaml Config File
 There are many other options you can configure in the .yaml config file.
-All default options can be found in the [default config file](config.py).
-Simply override these configurations in your own config file, as you did when [creating your .yaml config file](#creating-a-yaml-config-file).
+All default options can be found in the [default config file](../../config.py).
+Simply override these configurations in your own config file, as you did when [creating your .yaml config file](using_own_dataset.md#3-create-a-yaml-config-file).
 You can change the following options:

-The list is quite overwhelming, but the key ones to get started are explained in [Create A yaml Config File](#3-create-a-yaml-config-file).
+The list is quite overwhelming, but the key ones to get started are explained in [Create A yaml Config File](using_own_dataset.md#3-create-a-yaml-config-file).

 ### DATASET
 Parameters concerning dataset details and dataset paths.
 - **DATASET_CLASS** (str): The name of the dataset class to use.
-The  class must be implemented following my instructions [here](#advanced-dataset-configuration).
+The  class must be implemented following the instructions [here](advanced_yaml_config.md#advanced-dataset-configuration).

      *Default:* "generic" - This should be good for the average user.

 - **ROOT** (str): The path to the root image folder.
-Organized as described [here](#expected-directory-format).
+Organized as described [here](using_own_dataset.md#1-expected-directory-format).

      *Default:* '''